signalfx/splunk-otel-collector/internal/receiver/databricksreceiver/README.md

 The following fields are required:

 - `instance_name`: A string representing the name of the instance.
-This value gets set as an `instance_name` resource attribute.
+This value gets set as a `databricks.instance.name` resource attribute.
 - `base_url`: The protocol (http or https), hostname, and port for the Databricks API, without a trailing slash.
 - `token`: An [access token](https://docs.databricks.com/dev-tools/api/latest/authentication.html) to authenticate to the Databricks API.